4RohanSinha/CppND-Capstone-Project/README.md

 	* Templates generalize functions in the project.
 		*One function is declared with a template that allows it to accept a generic parameter. <strong>File: &lt;filename&gt;.
 Line numbers: &lt;line numbers&gt;.</strong>

+* Memory Management
+	* The project makes use of references in function declarations.
+		* At least two variables are defined as references, or two functions use pass-by-reference in the project code. <strong>File: &lt;filename&gt;.
+Line numbers: &lt;line numbers&gt;.</strong>
+	* The project uses destructors appropriately.
+		* At least one class that uses unmanaged dynamically allocated memory, along with any class that otherwise needs to modify state upon the termination of an object, uses a destructor. <strong>File: &lt;filename&gt;.
+Line numbers: &lt;line numbers&gt;.</strong>
+	* The project uses scope / Resource Acquisition Is Initialization (RAII) where appropriate.
+		* The project follows the Resource Acquisition Is Initialization pattern where appropriate, by allocating objects at compile-time, initializing objects when they are declared, and utilizing scope to ensure their automatic destruction. <strong>File: &lt;filename&gt;.
+Line numbers: &lt;line numbers&gt;.</strong>
+	* The project follows the Rule of Five.
+		* For all classes, if any one of the copy constructor, copy assignment operator, move constructor, move assignment operator, and destructor are defined, then all of these functions are defined. <strong>File: &lt;filename&gt;.
+Line numbers: &lt;line numbers&gt;.</strong>
+	* The project uses move semantics to move data, instead of copying it, where possible.
+		* For classes with move constructors, the project returns objects of that class by value, and relies on the move constructor, instead of copying the object. <strong>File: &lt;filename&gt;.
+Line numbers: &lt;line numbers&gt;.</strong>

+	* The project uses smart pointers instead of raw pointers.
+		* The project uses at least one smart pointer: `unique_ptr`, `shared_ptr`, or `weak_ptr`.
+The project does not use raw pointers. <strong>File: &lt;filename&gt;.
+Line numbers: &lt;line numbers&gt;.</strong>

+	* The project uses multithreading.
+		* The project uses multiple threads in the execution. <strong>File: &lt;filename&gt;.
+Line numbers: &lt;line numbers&gt;.</strong>

+	* A promise and future is used in the project.
+		* A promise and future is used to pass data from a worker thread to a parent thread in the project code. <strong>File: &lt;filename&gt;.
+Line numbers: &lt;line numbers&gt;.</strong>

+	* A mutex and lock is used in the project.
+		* A mutex or lock (e.g. `std::lock_guard` or `std::unique_lock`) is used to protect data that is shared across multiple threads in the project code. <strong>File: &lt;filename&gt;.
+Line numbers: &lt;line numbers&gt;.</strong>
+	* A condition variable is used in the project.
+		* A `std::condition_variable` is used in the project code to synchronize thread execution. <strong>File: &lt;filename&gt;.
+Line numbers: &lt;line numbers&gt;.</strong>